drugan/readmehelp/README.md

 ________________________________________________________________________________

 Forget about implementing `hook_help()` in `your_module.module` file.
-Just write a decent *README* file with all information required and see it looking almost the same both on the **admin/help/your_module** page as well in your text editor.
-No more hardly to read (and to write!) markup intermingled with an actual user help text.
-All that you need is just to add the `readmehelp` dependency in `your_module.info.yml` and spend a couple of minutes learning the basics of the markdown syntax:
+Just create a decent *README* file with all information required and see it looking almost the same both on the **admin/help/your_module** page as well as in your text editor.
+No more hardly to read (and to write!) markup intermingled with the end user help text.
+All that you need is to enable the `readmehelp` module and spend a couple of minutes learning basics of the markdown syntax:

 - [admin/help/readmehelp#usage](#usage "Usage")
 - [admin/help/readmehelp#markdown-special-symbols](#markdown-special-symbols